GuyBanks/TuskBot/README.md

 Then: everytime a `!register` or `!ranks` is executed, that player will be automatically assigned the role of their highest rank.

-You can choose to add this permission at any time and `TuskBot` will go to work adding these roles and assigning them to players upen execution of `!register` or `!ranks`
+You can choose to add this permission at any time and `TuskBot` will go to work adding these roles and assigning them to players upon execution of `!register` or `!ranks`

 #### Type `!help`